shanewholloway/js-imm-dom/README.md

 - `imm_raf()` returns a promise for the next `requestAnimationFrame` tick.
 - `ImmRAF` is like `ImmElem` using `requestAnimationFrame` to decouple attribute updates from rendering.
-- `ImmAutoRAF` is like `ImmAuto` using `requestAnimationFrame` to decouple attribute updates from rendering.

 ## Size Cost in Bytes